laurent-martin/py-mon-eau/README.md

 Version 0.0.14

-Get your water meter data from your online Suez account (<www.toutsurmoneau.fr>)
+Get your water meter data from your online Suez account (<www.toutsurmoneau.fr>) as well as other sites using the same interface.

+Two Classes are provided:

+- `Client` is a legacy synchronous client, compatible with module `pySuez`
+- `AsyncClient` is an asynchronous client

 ## Installation